Welcome to the Cornell Aikido Club Web Page

 The Cornell Aikido club practices all year round - including summer and other semester breaks.
 Additional off-campus practices are also held, and members often travel to area seminars taught by visiting instructors.

-Spring semester dues are $60.
-Please pay by February 3rd to avoid a $10 late fee.
+Fall semester dues are $70.
+Please pay by Sept 13th to avoid a $10 late fee.
 (The late fee does not apply to new students.)

-Finger Lakes Aikido offers classes on Mondays, Wednesdays, and Fridays from 6:00-7:30pm.
+Finger Lakes Aikido offers classes on Mondays and Fridays from 6:00-7:30pm.

 We accept new members at any time.